 - 2. Residential dwelling units not more dense that 1 dwelling unit per 3 acres such to the following minimum performance standards: - a.
 Residences must be built on pilings of sufficient height to exceed by 1 foot the highest recorded flood level in the wetland.
 If there is no flooding data available, residences must be built at least 2 feet above the highest seasonal water level. - b.
-All support buildings and other support facilities shall be constructed outside the wetland.
+All support buildings and other support

-C. Clearing or removal of vegetation shall not exceed 1/4 acre per 3 acres, except that where a ratio of 1 dwelling unit per 3 acres is employed, the clearing or removal of native vegetation shall not exceed a total of 1/8 acre per 3 acres.
-Exotic vegetation may be removed without regard to this limitation provided that, if the area is cleared of exotic vegetation exceeds the applicable 1/4 or 1/8 acre limitation, it is replanted with native wetland vegetation. d.
-No driveways, paths or other construction requiring fill (other than pilings for the residence or poles for utilities) will be allowed within the wetland. e.
-All residences shall be connected to a central sewage system owned and operated by the City. f.
-Where a ratio of 1 dwelling unit per 3 acres is utilized, the following provisions shall also apply: (1) Clustering of units shall be located along the perimeter area of the wetland; and (2) A restrictive or conservation easement to preserve the open space shall be required.
-Policy 1.10.c: monit activit must follow attem impac measu applic compo shall City shall review wetland mitigation and oring proposals to allow limited development ty in wetlands and wetland buffers.
-Applicants provide documentation which indicates that the ring steps have been taken: the applicant has pted every reasonable measure to avoid adverse ets; the applicant has taken every reasonable are to minimize unavoidable adverse impacts; the eant has provided adequate mitigation to ensate for wetland impacts.
-The property owner incur any and all expenses associated with and mitigation.
+- facilities shall be constructed outside the wetland. - c.
+Clearing or removal of vegetation shall not exceed 1/4 acre per 3 acres, except that where a ratio of 1 dwelling unit per 3 acres is employed, the clearing or removal of native vegetation shall not exceed a total of 1/8 acre per 3 acres.
+Exotic vegetation may be removed without regard to this limitation provided that, if the area is cleared of exotic vegetation exceeds the applicable 1/4 or 1/8 acre limitation, it is replanted with native wetland vegetation. - d.
+No driveways, paths or other construction requiring fill (other than pilings for the residence or poles for utilities) will be allowed within the wetland. - e.
+All residences shall be connected to a central sewage system owned and operated by the City. - f.
+Where a ratio of 1 dwelling unit per 3 acres is utilized, the following provisions shall also apply: - (1) Clustering of units shall be located along the perimeter area of the wetland; and - (2) A restrictive or conservation easement to preserve the open space shall be required.

+Policy 1.10.c:

+The City shall review wetland mitigation and monitoring proposals to allow limited development activity in wetlands and wetland buffers.
+Applicants must provide documentation which indicates that the following steps have been taken: the applicant has attempted every reasonable measure to avoid adverse impacts; the applicant has taken every reasonable measure to minimize unavoidable adverse impacts; the applicant has provided adequate mitigation to compensate for wetland impacts.
+The property owner shall incur any and all expenses associated with wetland mitigation.

-Policy 1.10.d: The City shall provide all wetland mitigation and monitoring proposals for review by the County,
+The City shall provide all wetland mitigation and monitoring proposals for review by the County,